markbarton/nodedomino/README.md

 # Egghead NodeJS & IBM Domino Integration Course
-## Lesson 5 - Getting Domino User information via a NodeJS application
+## Lesson 6 - Encrypt Domino User Roles into a JWT in Express

 You must do a npm install after switching to this branch.